rulhoa/TechDemo-ApexOnline/README.md

+# TechDemo-ApexOnline

-# Helix Otel - Mining
+Helix Otel - Mining Use case

 Podman-based OpenTelemetry demo for mining-industry IT operations, designed for Helix AIOps.